MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-locks.md

 | **Delete** | Authorized users can read and modify a cluster, but they can't delete it. |
 | **Read-only** | Authorized users can read a cluster, but they can't delete or update it.
 Applying this lock is similar to restricting all authorized users to the permissions that the Reader role provides. |

 This article describes how to lock and unlock your cluster using the Azure portal.
-For more information about locking Azure resources, see [Lock your resources to protect your infrastructure](/azure/azure-resource-manager/management/lock-resources?tabs=json).
+For more information about locking Azure resources using the portal, see [Lock your resources to protect your infrastructure](/azure/azure-resource-manager/management/lock-resources).
+For information about how to lock your cluster programmatically, see [Management Locks - Create Or Update At Resource Level](/rest/api/resources/management-locks/create-or-update-at-resource-level).

 ## Lock your cluster in the Azure portal